• 3rd Floor Maharajgunj Plaza Road, Kathmandu 10378, Nepal

 • Missed period

-What Happens If There Are No Symptoms?
+What If There Are No Symptoms After Embryo Transfer

 Don't worry if, after reading this list, you realise that none of these situations apply.
 It doesn't necessarily mean that the embryo transfer wasn't successful if you're not displaying any particular symptoms.